mrsfgl/ece466_dsp_ss2022/README.md

-# ECE 466: Digital Signal Processing, Spring 2022
+# ECE 466: Digital Signal Processing, Spring 2022, Michigan State University
-Coursework for ECE 466: Digital Signal Processing, Spring 2022
+Coursework for ECE 466: Digital Signal Processing, Spring 2022, ECE MSU

 This project includes a comprehensive set of files for the course.
 You can find books, notes, homeworks, quizzes and projects in their respective folder.